Account Search Logout

 Aedan shakes his head again.

-“The Lion’s killing owls, now.”
-Segobax saunters past with an ale in hand.
+“The Lion’s killing actual owls, now.”
+Segobax saunters past her with an ale in his hand.
 “Did you tell her what we found?”

-“Pay him no mind,” Taran calls from the table.
-“That one forgets his tongue with his manners most days,”
+“Pay the boy no mind,” Taran calls from the table.
+“He forgets his tongue with his manners most days,”

-“Your ass is too thick for that skirt,” says Aedan.
+“Your ass is too thick for that skirt,” Aedan says.

-“You’re just jealous because I can,” he counters.
+“You’re just jealous because I can,” taunts Aedan.

-“Can you still see your cock?” he taunts.
+“Can you still see your cock?”
+Aedan asks.
 “Or does your belly get in the way?”

 Lugotorix spins around in anger.